60006381/computer-c--final/README.md

 Event:"___"
 Additional Event -

-You can then type an additional event or if not, enter 0
+You can then type an additional event or if not, enter 0 for no additional events.
+Regardless, the program will then prompt you again

+Enter the number of the day (-1 to quit):

 # Tests